nusenu/ContactInfo-Information-Sharing-Specification/README.md

 The dns-rsa-sha1 method requires DNSSEC to be enabled on the domain to prevent/detect DNS manipulation in transit.

-When choosing this method (for example because no webserver is available) the operator creates a DNS TXT record for each relay to confirm the `operatorurl` field.
+When choosing this method (for example because no webserver is available) the operator creates a DNS TXT record for each relay to confirm the `url` field.

-These DNS TXT records look as follows (`operatorurl:example.com`):
+These DNS TXT records look as follows (`url:example.com`):

 *relay-fingerprint*.example.com
 value: